 By Dennis Abrams | @DennisAbrams2

-Kalimat Group founding CEO Sheikha Bodour bint Sultan Al Qasimi—Director of Knowledge Without Borders, and Founder and Patron of the Emirates Publishers Association (EPA)—spoke at the news conference in Sharjah where the initiative was launched.
+Kalimat Group founding CEO Sheikha Bodour bint Sultan Al Qasimi—director of Knowledge Without Borders, and founding patron of the Emirates Publishers Association (EPA)—spoke at the news conference in Sharjah where the initiative was launched.

 Sheikha Bodour will join Nielsen’s Jonathan Stolper at the International Publishers Association’s Congress in London on 10th April in a session titled “Creating the Readers of the Future.”
 And she’ll talk about her work in children’s publishing and Arabic literature at this year’s Publishers’ Forum Conference (#pf16, 28 to 29 April, Berlin) in conversation with Rüdiger Wischenbart.